praveen24sriv/React/README.md

 # props drilling :

 passing data (props) from a parent component down through multiple levels of nested components, even when intermediate components don't directly use that data, to reach a deeply nested child.

+# React Context

+React Context is a way to share state or data across multiple components in a React application without having to pass props down manually at every level of the component tree.